Griffin Park: Crowd disturbance

 The only occasion on which Griffin Park was closed due to crowd trouble was following a Third Division South match versus Brighton & Hove Albion on 12 September 1925.
 Ill-feeling on the pitch sparked trouble on the terraces and following the referee's report, the FA closed the ground for 14 days.
 The following home match against Crystal Palace was moved to Selhurst Park, where Brentford suffered a 2–0 defeat and dropped to bottom place in the Football League.

 Wartime bombing

 Griffin Park survived the bombing raids of the First World War unscathed, though bombs fell on the nearby High Street while the team was playing away at Crystal Palace on 19 January 1918.
-During the Second World War, Griffin Park was hit by two high-explosive bombs in 1940 and 1941 respectively.
+During the Second World War, Griffin Park was hit by two high-explosive bombs in 1940 and 1941.
 Six matches were abandoned or postponed during the Blitz.

 The "Great Fire of Brentford"

 At 11:30 pm on 1 February 1983, a fire broke out in the Braemar Road Stand, possibly due to an electrical fault in the boiler room under the stand.
 The fire quickly spread through the timber used in the construction of the stand.
 Groundsman Alec Banks, who lived under the stand, was rescued by then-Brentford player Stan Bowles and his wife Jane.
 Sixty people were evacuated from homes nearby and an estimated £150,000 worth of damage was caused, including 800 seats, the away dressing room, the gymnasium, the kit store and the laundry.
 It was after the reconstruction that the players' tunnel was moved to the western corner of the Braemar Road Stand, with the players having previously emerged from a tunnel at the halfway line.